talkable/talkable-docs/source/ecommerce/verify.rst

    For merchants who accept PayPal as a payment method:

-   You must turn on auto-redirection to your thank you page for Curebit to work.
+   You must turn on auto-redirection to your thank you page for Talkable to work.
    :ref:`Learn How <optional/paypal_auto_redirect>`

 .. container:: hidden